mx-Liu123/AgentCommander/README.md

 *   **`strategy.py`**: Defines both the model logic and the parameter space to be searched.
 *   **`evaluator.py`**: Imports the strategy, reads the parameter space, and executes the search (e.g., Grid Search, Bayesian Optimization), returning the best metric found.

+### 4. Evolutionary Progress Logic (B, L, S)
+The example workflow uses a Branch (B), Level (L), Step (S) logic to manage evolutionary progress:
+*   **Branch (B)**: A new branch is typically initiated manually, often when a significant breakthrough or new conceptual direction is explored.
+*   **Level (L)**: Represents a progression in depth, advanced when an experiment shows significant improvement or a breakthrough.
+*   **Step (S)**: Denotes different explorations within the same level when no breakthrough is achieved.
+Each new step is based on the optimal result from the previous (L-1) level, allowing for iterative refinement.

+This mechanism is implemented within the example workflow and is fully modifiable by the user to suit their specific progress tracking needs.

 ### Note on Customization
 Because the AgentCommander workflow is graph-based and highly customizable, this structure is merely a **recommendation**.
 You are free to modify the folder hierarchy, execution commands, and evaluation logic to fit the specific needs of your project.